Scholarships for Master's Programs

 Requirements For Scholarship Consideration

-- Well-written personal essay with minimal spelling and grammar mistakes.
+- Well-written personal essay.
 The essays should show passion and dedication for the program of study and clearly state how this degree will positively impact their career or personal growth.

 - Demonstrated professionalism shown in provided resume and solid experience that will add to the classroom experience.